AntoninDighera/LEDstrip/README.md

 # LEDstrip
-This Code requires the ADAfruit neopixel Library to work.
-Download the adafruit Neopixel library withing the Arduino IDE
+This Code requires the Adafruit neopixel Library to work.
+Download the Adafruit Neopixel library within the Arduino IDE